Sunscreen: Environmental effects

 Some sunscreen active ingredients have been shown to cause toxicity towards marine life and coral, resulting in bans in different states, countries and ecological areas.
 Coral reefs, comprising organisms in delicate ecological balances, are vulnerable to even minor environmental disturbances.
 Factors like temperature changes, invasive species, pollution, and detrimental fishing practices have previously been highlighted as threats to coral health.

+Many sunscreen brands have opted to include terms such as "reef-friendly" or "reef-safe" to signal that they are free of coral-harming chemicals, but these terms are unregulated by any governing agency and do not have an agreed-upon definition.

 In 2018, Hawaii passed legislation that prohibits the sale of sunscreens containing oxybenzone and octinoxate.
 In sufficient concentrations, oxybenzone and octinoxate can damage coral DNA, induce deformities in coral larvae, heighten the risk of viral infections, and make corals more vulnerable to bleaching.
 Such threats are even more concerning given that coral ecosystems are already compromised by climate change, pollution, and other environmental stressors.
 While there is ongoing debate regarding the real-world concentrations of these chemicals versus laboratory settings, an assessment in Kahaluu Bay in Hawaii showed oxybenzone concentrations to be 262 times higher than what the U.S. Environmental Protection Agency designates as high-risk.
 Another study in Hanauma Bay found levels of the chemical ranging from 30 ng/L to 27,880 ng/L, noting that concentrations beyond 63 ng/L could induce toxicity in corals.

 Echoing Hawaii's initiative, other regions including Key West, Florida, the U.S. Virgin Islands, Bonaire, and Palau have also instituted bans on sunscreens containing oxybenzone and octinoxate.

 The environmental implications of sunscreen usage on marine ecosystems are multi-faceted and vary in severity.
 In a 2015 study, titanium dioxide nanoparticles, when introduced to water and subjected to ultraviolet light, were shown to amplify the production of hydrogen peroxide, a compound known to damage phytoplankton.
 In 2002, research indicated that sunscreens might escalate virus abundance in seawater, compromising the marine environment in a manner akin to other pollutants.
 Further probing the matter, a 2008 investigation examining a variety of sunscreen brands, protective factors, and concentrations revealed unanimous bleaching effects on hard corals.
 Alarmingly, the degree of bleaching magnified with increasing sunscreen quantities.
 When assessing individual compounds prevalent in sunscreens, substances such as butylparaben, ethylhexylmethoxycinnamate, benzophenone-3, and 4-methylbenzylidene camphor induced complete coral bleaching at even minimal concentrations.

-A 2020 study from the journal Current Dermatology Report summarized the situation as the US FDA currently approving only zinc oxide (ZnO) and titanium dioxide (TiO_{2}) as safe ultraviolet filters, and for those concerned with coral bleaching, they should use non-nano ZnO or TiO_{2} since they have the most consistent safety data.